ALEXANDER COUNTY

 SUBSTANTIAL DAMAGE.
 Damage of any origin sustained by a structure whereby the cost of restoring the structure to its before damaged condition would equal or exceed 50% of the market value of the structure before the damage occurred.
 See definition of SUBSTANTIAL IMPROVEMENT.

 SUBSTANTIAL IMPROVEMENT.
 Any repair, reconstruction, rehabilitation, addition or other improvement of a structure, the cost of which equals or exceeds 50% of the market value of the structure before the “start of construction” of the improvement.
 This term includes structures which have incurred “substantial damage”, regardless of the actual repair work performed.
-The term does not, however, include either:
+The term does not, however, include either: (1) Any project of improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or (2) Any alteration of a historic structure, provided that the alteration will not preclude the structure’s continued designation as a historic structure.

 SUBSTANTIALLY IMPROVED EXISTING MANUFACTURED HOME PARK OR SUBDIVISION.
 Where the repair, reconstruction, rehabilitation or improvement of the streets, utilities and pads equals or exceeds 50% of the value of the streets, utilities and pads before the repair, reconstruction or improvement commenced.